-The biotechnology industry is one of the most R&D-intensive and capital-focused industries in the world.
+The biotechnology industry is one of the most research and development (R&D)-intensive and capital-focused industries in the world.
 The industry is primarily made up of small companies that are unprofitable and that lose billions of dollars annually.
-Yet it holds the promise for a cutting edge cure for Alzheimer's, drought resistant crops, or the next alternative energy source.
-With over 1,400 companies, many of which spun out of university research, the U.S. leads the world in biotechnology R&D. In 2005, the U.S. biotech industry spent \$20 billion on research and development, and since its inception roughly two decades ago, has put into the hands of the public more than 300 biotech products, including life-saving and life-enhancing healthcare treatments, and hundreds of diagnostic tests.
-The industry has already developed dozens of insect-resistant crops and environmentally friendly industrial applications.
+Yet it holds the promise for a cutting-edge cure for Alzheimer's, drought resistant crops, or the next alternative energy source.
+With over 1,400 companies, many of which spun out of university research, the U.S. leads the world in biotechnology R&D. In 2005, the U.S. biotech industry spent \$20 billion on research and development, and since its inception roughly three decades ago, has put into the hands of the public hundreds of new therapies and vaccines and medical diagnostic tests based on biotechnology.
+In addition, there are more than 400 biotech drug products and vaccines currently in clinical trials targeting more than 200 diseases, including various cancers, Alzheimer's disease, heart disease, diabetes, multiple sclerosis, AIDS and arthritis.
+The industry has already developed dozens of insect-resistant crops and environmentally-friendly industrial applications.

-All of this accomplishment has occurred despite the decades-long development time, massive investment needs, and complex regulatory process the industry must face before bringing its products and applications to market.
+All of these accomplishments have occurred despite the decades-long development time, massive investment needs, and complex regulatory processes the industry must overcome to bring its products and applications to market.
 The Milken Institute, in a 2006 report entitled "Mind-to-Market: A Global Analysis of University Biotechnology Technology Transfer and Commercialization," identified five key factors that contribute to the successful commercialization of university biotechnology research: a consistent and transparent national innovation policy that recognizes intellectual property protection and promotes entrepreneurial capitalism; the availability of funding and venture capital; biotechnology clusters not restricted by geographic borders; robust university technology transfer mechanisms; and patents and licensing.

 The U.S. system of commercializing scientific discoveries has made it the world leader in the area of biotechnology in large measure because it takes into account the factors identified by the Milken Report.
 However, this was not always the case.
 Indeed, rapid commercialization of scientific discovery did not fully come about until the enactment of the Bayh-Dole Act in 1980.
 Prior to enactment of this legislation, publicly-funded research was owned by the government and offered for licensing on a non-exclusive basis or simply dedicated to the public.
-There was little incentive for businesses to undertake the financial risk to develop a product.
-The result was that only 5% of publicly-funded discoveries were ever developed into new or improved products. ii The Bayh-Dole Act allowed universities and research institutions to patent and retain title to their inventions.
-Moreover, the Act allowed for flexibility in licensing of publicly-funded inventions without excessive government intervention.
-The motivation to license the technology in expectation of royalty payments was created.
-This provided a necessary impetus for the transfer of publicly-sponsored research to the private sector, thereby dramatically stimulating the commercialization of federal government-supported research.
-The result, among other things, is the existence of innovative new therapeutics, diagnostics and tools, industrial processes and agricultural products for the benefit of society.
+There was little incentive for business to undertake the financial risk to take these inventions and develop them into commercial products.
+Prior to Bayh-Dole, only 4% of the patents that resulted from federally funded research were commercialized.
+Since Bayh-Dole, not only has the volume of invention resulting from federally-funded research increased enormously, but also the percentage of those inventions being commercialized has increased ten-fold to around 50%.
+For instance, in 2005, 17,382 inventions were disclosed, 10,270 new patent applications were filed (59%) and 4,932 licenses and options were granted (48% of new patent applications filed).
+The total pipeline of active licenses from all the years up to and including 2005 was over $28.000.^{2}$